1956 United States Senate special election in West Virginia

 The 1956 United States Senate special election in West Virginia took place on November 6, 1956, to elect a U.S. Senator to complete the unexpired term of Senator Harley M. Kilgore, who died on February 28.
 1956.
 State Tax Commissioner William Laird III was appointed to fill this seat by Governor William C. Marland to fill the vacancy until a special election could be held and assumed office on March 13, 1956.

 Laird did not opt to run in the special election to fill the remainder of Kilgore's term through the end of the 85th Congress on January 3, 1959.
-Republican candidate Chapman Revercomb defeated Governor Marland in the special election.
+Republican candidate former Senator Chapman Revercomb defeated the Democratic candidate Governor Marland in the special election.